open-web3-stack/XCQ/rfcs/add-xcq-to-fellowship.md

 ## Unresolved Questions

-> Provide specific questions to discuss and address before the RFC is voted on by the Fellowship.
-This should include, for example, alternatives to aspects of the proposed design where the appropriate trade-off to make is unclear.

-- *Subscribility*

 ## Future Directions and Related Material

-> Describe future work which could be enabled by this RFC, if it were accepted, as well as related RFCs.
-This is a place to brain-dump and explore possibilities, which themselves may become their own RFCs.

-Since XCQ are supported both in off-chain and on-chain, we have a related XCM-Format.
+Since XCQ are supported both in off-chain and on-chain, a related XCM-Format RFC should be proposed.